publisha/publisha.github.io/pages/shakespeareCover.md

 The more layers that you use the more flexibility in the design you will have.
 Create a new layer by clicking the Create New Layer icon at the bottom right of the layer panel.
 Lets create a gradient or blend of colours in that layer.
 The gradient tool is in the centre of the tools panel.
 You need to decide on a direction for the blend.
 You can either go from the foreground to the background colour or from the foreground to transparent.

 Save the Photoshop document so far.
+Now we move on to:

 ## InDesign